6 - 8

 “Living Inside the Box,” by Flora Lichtman

-2-3 copies of shipping container cutout printed on standard copy paper
+2-3 copies of Shipping Container Cutout (pdf) printed on standard copy paper.

 Clear tape or glue sticks

 Optional: Printed “Student Calculations Worksheet”

 Optional: Calculators, markers, or toothpicks for embellishing finished models

 Shared Standards and Lesson Guide:

 Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.